The end of the school year always comes faster than you think, doesn’t it?

 And then there is Teacher Appreciation Week, which is usually in May.

-As a parent, it’s always a good idea to have a teacher gift ready or an idea for an easy handmade teacher gift.
+As a parent, it’s always a good idea to have easy DIY teacher gift ideas ready or an idea for an easy handmade teacher gift.
+Here is one!

 Just giving cash or a gift card or another coffee mug is so boring.
 Teachers don’t want another mug, trust me :)